Music Demixing Challenge 2021: Conclusions

 \section{Conclusions}

-With the \emph{Music Demixing Challenge 2021}, we continued the successful series of SiSEC MUS challenges.
-By using an crowd-sourced platform to host the competition, we tried to make it easy for ML practitioners from other disciplines to enter this field.
+With the \emph{MDX Challenge 2021}, we continued the successful series of SiSEC MUS challenges.
+By using a crowd-sourced platform to host the competition, we tried to make it easy for ML practitioners from other disciplines to enter this field.
 Furthermore, we introduced a newly created dataset, called MDXDB21, which served as the hidden evaluation set for this challenge.
-Using it, allows to fairly compare all recently published models as it shows their generalization capabilities towards unseen songs.
+Using it allows to fairly compare all recently published models as it shows their generalization capabilities towards unseen songs.

 We hope that this MDX Challenge will be the first one in a long series of competitions.